BigQuery

 Faraday suggests that you use an unguessable string somewhere in the path to your data.
 This avoids what is called the Confused deputy problem

-For example, instead of naming an S3 bucket s3://faraday-acme/
+For example, let's say you were using S3.
+Instead of naming an S3 bucket s3://faraday-acme/

 ,